pierre-guyomard/PackageInstalleR/README.md

 What is PackageInstalleR ?

-PackageInstalleR is a script, for R 3.6.1 and further, which install several packages from several sources (CRAN, BioConductor and GithHub).
+PackageInstalleR is a script, for R 3.6.1 and further, which installs several packages from several sources (CRAN, BioConductor and GithHub).
 The input consists in a tsv file in which package name are written in the first column.
 The output named “installation_output.tsv” contains the name of the package and the source of installation.